Naman-Kaushik44/cryptonite_taskphase_Naman/Processes and Jobs/Processes and Jobs.md

 ```
 # Foregrounding Process

+In this challenge, I invoked the /challenge/run command and then suspended it with ctrl + z and then used the bg command to resume it in the background.
+Now I used the fg command to run it in the foreground with re-suspending it to get the flag.

 ```bash
 hacker@processes~foregrounding-processes:~$ /challenge/run
 To pass this level, you need to suspend me, resume the suspended process in the